Akamai acquires LayerX, delivering end-to-end security and real-time AI usage control to any browser. Get details

 Maxim Zavodchik

-Maxim Zavodchik is an experienced security research leader with a proven track record in establishing, growing, and defining strategic vision for Threat Research and Data Science teams in Web Application Security and API Protection.
+Maxim Zavodchik is the Senior Director of Threat Research at Akamai.
+He has a proven track record in establishing, growing, and defining the strategic visions for Threat Research and Data Science teams in web application security and API protection.
 When he’s not protecting life online, you can find him being a super dad and/or watching Studio Ghibli movies.

 Share